 The Company adopts a conservative approach to tax risk management, driven by our policy to be a good "corporate citizen".
 We are committed to complying with the spirit and letter of UK tax laws and regulations and obtaining certainty with respect to any transactions our business undertakes.
 From time to time, advice from professional advisors is sought in specialist areas of tax to obtain comfort with respect to more complex transactions.

 Relationship with HM Revenue & Customs

-As a consequence of the foregoing, we have low risk status with the HMRC (as determined by HMRC's Business Risk Review process).
+As a consequence of the foregoing, we have low risk status with HMRC (as determined by HMRC's Business Risk Review process).
 To maintain our low risk status with HMRC, we strive to be fully transparent and cooperative with our Customer Compliance Manager.
 We discuss, where possible, any significant transactions on a timely basis.
-We seek to achieve this through being open and collaborative with HMRC, providing them as required, relevant information and acting in a courteous and timely manner.
+We seek to be open and collaborative with HMRC, providing them as required, relevant information and acting in a courteous and timely manner.